brown-ccv/ccv-website-hugo/README.md

 # CCV Website
 This is the repo for Brown CCV's static website built with [Hugo](https://www.gohugo.io).

-## Serving to `localhost`
+## Getting Started

-Clone the repo and install Node dependencies:
+To make contributions, first clone the repo and install the dependencies:

 ```shell
 git clone https://github.com/brown-ccv/ccv-website.git
 cd ccv-website
 npm install
 ```

-To start the server:
+#### Serving to `localhost`

+To run it locally:
 ```shell
 npm run serve
 ```